Granville Brothers Aircraft: Replica and reproduction Gee Bee aircraft

 A Model E replica was flown and wrecked before being donated to the Evergreen Aviation & Space Museum in McMinnville, Oregon.

 Another Model E replica was being built in Australia.

 A replica of Florence Klingensmith's Model YL was completed in 1984 powered by a 300 hp Lycoming R-680.

 A Model Z replica first flown in 1978 was used by the Walt Disney Company in the film The Rocketeer (1991), which is now on display at the Seattle Museum of Flight.
 A second Gee Bee Z replica was sold to Fantasy of Flight.

-The New England Air Museum and the San Diego Air & Space Museum have each completed replica R-1s with help from the Granville's under the agreement that the aircraft will never be flown.
+The New England Air Museum and the San Diego Air & Space Museum have each completed replica R-1s with help from the Granvilles under the agreement that the aircraft will never be flown.

 The Crawford Auto-Aviation Museum in Cleveland, Ohio also has an R-1 replica on display as of June 2018.

 The Springfield, Massachusetts Museum of Springfield History has a full size static fiberglass replica of the R-1 hanging in the atrium.

 A Gee Bee R-2 Super Sportster replica flown extensively since 1991 is now at Fantasy of Flight.

 A highly modified replica of the Gee Bee R-6 powered by a 1425 hp Wright R-1820 Cyclone was first flown on 26 September 2013.